 Art courses and drawing classes for beginners to experienced artists and those of you yet to try

-The perfect blend of supportive quality teaching, enthusiastic encouragement, and space to experiment at your own pace.
-My studio is a place for everyone interested in learning and growing as artists – from beginners, improvers, intermediate, and those more experienced.
+My art courses offer you the perfect blend of supportive quality teaching, enthusiastic encouragement, and space to experiment at your own pace.

 Based in Hope Mill you will find The Gallery Studio a warm, inspiring and creative space where you can cherish the rich cultural history of the grade 2 listed mill while nurturing your own artistic development.